 Day 1: Breaking Barriers

-This is all about breaking down systemic practices within the museum industry that prevent Black and Brown communities from accessing the arts and seeing themselves represented in art.
+For the opening day, we centered on breaking down systemic practices within the museum industry that prevent Black, Brown, and communities of other color from accessing the arts and seeing themselves represented in art.

 Day 2: Building Bonds

-This day is about celebrating our community and uplifting the artists, performers, and wellness practitioners who are doing the important work of healing our community so that we can keep going.
-It’s about reminding ourselves that rest is a radical act of protest.
+Building Bonds was an opportunity to celebrate our community and uplift the artists, performers, vendors, and wellness practitioners who are doing the important work of healing our community so that we can keep thriving.
+We reminded ourselves that rest is a radical act of protest.
 The sole purpose of hosting this day was to give our community a chance to rest and experience joy.